vivalamoochicken/arduino-smx-fsr/README.md

 # StepManiaX (SMX) Gen4+ with Arduino Controlled Force Sensitive Resistors
-Arduino/Teensy implementation for FSRs with the SMX pad as a use case.
-This method keeps the main SMX game in mind and keeps all the existing PCBs and wires in the pad, making this an easily swappable method depending on which game (SM5 or SMX) you wish to play.

 ## Table of Contents
   - [Table of Contents](#table-of-contents)
   - [Introduction](#introduction)